palm86/hex_flora/priv/specimens/cyphia_digitata.md

 ### Distribution in the Hex

-Sandy flats in De Doorns Sandstone Fynbos.
+Sandy flats in De Doorns Sandstone Fynbos and possible Hex River Arid Alluvium Fynbos.
 Sandy slopes or clay flats in De Doorns Renosterveld Karoo (both in more Renosterveld-like and more Karoo-like vegetation).

 ### References